 7. Remember social media isn’t reality.

-Lastly, forever and always remember that social media isn’t reality.
+Lastly, forever and always remember that social media isn’t real life.

 Don’t feel bad about yourself or feel like you don’t measure up to what you see on your feeds.
 We’re all unique and we’ve all gone through struggles to get where we are.
 Understandably, we don’t want to be blasting those memories online.